 Grades 1 to 8

 School closed for the day?
 NextStop has you covered.
-From 9am to 4pm, kids of all experience levels and ages can participate in this fun day of theatre games, fun characters, and imagination.
+From 9am to 4pm, kids of all experience levels and ages can participate in this exciting day of theatre games, characters, and imagination.

 2018: January 26, January 29, April 2, April 16Register now!

-During hour-long workshops on Saturday mornings, students learn confidence building theatre games, create characters, and build upon skills to tell stories on the stage.Get Notified When Next Fall is Announced!
+During hour-long workshops on Saturday mornings, students learn confidence-boosting theatre games, create characters, and build upon skills to tell stories on the stage.Get Notified When Next Fall is Announced!

 For rising high school Sophomores to Seniors.
 (Acceptance is by audition only.)